Khabib Nurmagomedov & Floyd Mayweather Can Face Off But Under One Condition, Says UFC President Dana White

 “Listen, if Mayweather wants to fight, come fight.
 You fight in the UFC.
 We’re not boxing him.
 We did that once.
 That’s over,” White is quoted as saying, according to TMZ, referring to Mayweather vs. Conor McGregor, which came in at the second-highest pay-per-view fight of all time and resulted in yet another win for the American boxer.

-Nurmagomedov, 30, challenged Mayweather to a face-off who accepted it, contending he would make another nine figures by coming out of retirement for his 51st fight.
+Nurmagomedov, 30, challenged Mayweather to a face-off, which Mayweather accepted, contending he would make another nine figures by coming out of retirement for his 51st fight.
 However, Mayweather expressed his willingness to fight the Russian fighter in the boxing ring, and hasn’t addressed the possibility of switching sports.

 CBS, Showtime and MGM Grand get the checkbook out!